Agents API Reference¶

 Bases: BaseAgentFactory

-This agent uses a Wasserstein Autoencoder (WAE) trained on peptide data to encode, decode, sample, and interpolate amino acid sequences.
-The WAE can generate any peptides; activity landscape data comes from DBAASP (antimicrobial peptides specifically).
+This agent exposes a Peptide Designer facade over multiple peptide design engines.
+The default WAE engine encodes, decodes, samples, and interpolates amino acid sequences; the LLM engine proposes sequence candidates from natural-language objectives.
+The WAE model can generate any peptides; activity landscape data comes from DBAASP (antimicrobial peptides specifically).

 Key capabilities: - Encoding: Convert peptide sequences to 100-dimensional latent vectors - Decoding: Generate peptide sequences from latent vectors - Sampling: Generate novel peptides from Gaussian prior - Interpolation: Smooth transitions between peptides in latent space - Neighborhood exploration: Generate peptide analogs - GTM integration: Train GTMs on latent space, create activity landscapes - Activity landscapes: Use DBAASP data (specific to antimicrobial peptides)